vipul0999/MultiMed-Fusion/README.md

 ## ✨ New Features (This Week’s Updates)

-- 🧾 **Data Audit Logger Added** → Introduced `data_audit_logger.py` to track key system events such as file uploads, deletions, and record updates.
-  Each log entry now includes a timestamp, event type, user, and a short description for **traceability and compliance**.
+- 🧾 **MongoDB Seed Data Added** → Introduced detailed JSON seed files for all major collections (`users`, `patients`, `doctors`, `medical_files`, `ai_summaries`, `vectors`, and `audit_logs`).
+  This provides structured initial data for testing, validation, and integration with the backend.
+- 🧠 **Functional Requirements Wiki (Iteration 2)** → Updated wiki with new mandatory and recommended system requirements, following RFC 2119 standards (SHALL, SHOULD, MAY).
+  A direct link to this page has been added to the main project wiki.
+- ⚙️ **Environment Setup Enhancements** → Updated `.env.sample` with new variables for AI APIs, logging, DICOM handling, caching, and email notifications.
-- 🩺 **Integration Pipeline Enhancement** → `medical_data_collector.py` now integrates with the audit logger to automatically record new patient data activities.
+- 🩺 **Data Audit Logger Integrated** → `medical_data_collector.py` now automatically logs new patient data actions using `data_audit_logger.py`.
-- 💾 **Data Management Plan** → Added new planning document outlining **data storage structure, security, and access control**.
-- 🧠 **Improved Data Validation** → Added `safe_filename_generator.py` for generating safe filenames with timestamps to avoid naming conflicts or overwrites.
-- 🧰 **Maintenance Utilities** → Introduced helper scripts for **merging, validating, and cleaning patient data**.
+  This improves traceability and supports HIPAA compliance tracking.
-- 🔍 **Logging & Error Handling Improvements** → Added detailed exception handling and structured logging for file parsing and record validation errors.
+- 💾 **Data Validation Improvements** → Introduced safety checks for filenames, data types, and duplicate record prevention.
-- 📁 **Repository Organization** → Cleaned up project structure for easier navigation and updated `.env.sample` configuration file.
+- 📁 **Repository Structure Cleanup** → Organized files for better maintainability and updated documentation links.
+- 🧩 **Medical Data Collector Upgrade** → Enhanced to save structured patient data to JSON files and support integration with MongoDB collections.

 ---